Best FPS Mouse for 2021

 After applying your measurements to the above chart, you should see that you fall under one category, either Small, Medium or Large.

 Now that you know your hand size category, you can then take and compare it to each mouse that we have in this guide.
-You may have noticed that we left sizing snippets in each mouse we reviewed.
+You may have noticed that we left sizing tips in each mouse we reviewed.
 Here’s a screenshot for reference:

 All of the mice in this list are great, regardless of them being numbered.
 So it’s more important to find which mouse in this list suits your hand size category the best.
 It’s quite straightforward; simply take your hand size category from the chart, then compare it to our sizing snippets and recommendations.